A massive comeback from the duet, which developed and pioneered the underground scene back in the day.

-Jim Mutilator: I’m really satisfied with the reaction towards my new album.
+Jim Mutilator: I’m really satisfied with the reaction to my new album.
 Especially for a new band, I’m more satisfied than I expected.

-Of course, there are some people who expected from me something like was my Rotting Christ dates, it means they expected me to release a second Thy Mighty Contract or Non Serviam but it did not happen as those albums happened once upon a time.
+Of course, there are some people who expected from me something like my Rotting Christ dates, which means they expected me to release a second Thy Mighty Contract or Non Serviam but it did not happen as those albums happened once upon a time.

-But to be honest we must accept all the kinds of reactions.
+But to be honest we must accept all kinds of reactions.